Rodolfo-Terriquez/autoflow/README.md

 After the flow completes, a new file named `Weekly-Summary-YYYY-MM-DD.md` will be created in your `Company/Reports` folder with the AI-generated summary.

+## Example Flow: Using an External Prompt File

+For complex prompts, you can store the prompt in a separate file and reference it from your flow.
+This keeps your flow definition tidy and makes it easy to reuse prompts across different flows.

+1.  **Create the Prompt File:** Create a file named `Summarizer Prompt.md` in a `Prompts` folder with your detailed prompt instructions:

+    ```markdown
+    You are an expert analyst.
+Review the following documents and provide a one-page summary.
+Focus on identifying the core arguments, key evidence presented, and any unresolved questions.
+Structure your output with clear headings for each section.
+    ```

+2.  **Create the Flow File:** Create a file named `External Prompt Flow.md` that references the prompt file:

+    ```text
+    autoflow
+    name: Generate Summary From File
+    description: "Searches for notes and summarizes them using a prompt from another file."
+    steps:
+    type: search
+    - sourceFolder: "Sources/Project-Alpha"
+    type: transform
+    - promptFile: "Prompts/Summarizer Prompt.md"
+    type: write
+    - targetFile: "Summaries/Project-Alpha-Summary-{{date}}.md"
+    ```
+3.  **Run the Flow:**
+    *   Open the Command Palette (`Cmd+P`).
+    *   Run the **`Run Autoflow`** command.
+    *   Select `External Prompt Flow.md`.

+The plugin will read `Prompts/Summarizer Prompt.md`, use its content as the prompt for the transform step, and write the output to the specified target file.

 ## Flow Commands & Parameters

 Below is a reference of all commands (step types) you can use inside an **Autoflow** definition and the parameters each one accepts.